click2cloud-admin/manageiq-content-sample-tests/UnitTestingCloudFormsAutomate.md

 **Tip**
-You may symlink in your own Automate domain, at any time, safely.
+You may symlink in your own Automate domain, safely.
 The code will not be tested unless there is a _spec.rb file that tries to test it.

-**Further Pedantic Aside**: Ruby modules, classes and methods have little to do with Automate namespaces, classes, instances and methods.
-The concepts are overloaded, and refactoring to the new format, you still will not be able to directly instantiate or call other Automate “methods” post-conversion.

 ## Walkthrough of testing code

-Or at least play along and use my Method.

-I give you ```CFLAB/datastore/DynamicDialogs/Methods.class/__methods__/list_flavors.rb``` :
+A sample Automate method I had is a datasource for a dynamic drop down.
+Suitably updated to be testable, this is `manageiq-content-sample-tests/automate/Cflab/DynamicDialogs/Methods.class/__methods__/list_flavors.rb` :

 ```
 module Cflab